isomerpages/moe-sgs/_students/Student Handbook/School Rules.md

 <p style="text-align: justify;">I will have my hair short, neat and simple.
 The fringe should not touch the top of my eyebrows.</p>

+2.2 For the Ladies

+<p style="text-align: justify;">If I have shoulder-length hair or hair touching the collar, I will tie my hair up neatly at all times.
+Long fringe that are past the eyebrows will be clipped away neatly.</p>

+<p style="text-align: justify;">Hair accessories should be black or blue in colour.
+I will wear at most one pair of simple ear studs.</p>

+2.2 For all students

+I will not colour or tint my hair.

+I will keep my fingernails clean and trimmed, without nail polish.

+I will not wear any other accessories.

+No form of body decoration (e.g. tattoos) is allowed.</p>